-Figure 5.
-Top left, SEM cross section of a Datura ferox spike (x2000): the image reveals the plant's structural resemblance to a Voronoi diagram (Alberto T. Estévez).
-Bottom and right, Alberto T. Estévez - Genetic Architectures Office, Multifunctional building, Hard, 2014.
+Figure 5: Above, SEM cross section of a Datura ferox spike (x2000): the image reveals the plant's structural efficiency and resemblance to a Voronoi diagram (Photo: Alberto T. Estévez).
+Below and right, Estévez-GenArgOffice, Multifunctional building, Hard, 2014.

 We focus on these patterns because they appear in nature, both in the plant world (in this example, Datura ferox) and in the animal world (in this example, dragonflies) and because of our interest in the digital dump.
 One such case under development is a project to reform an entire urban area, including a park and a multifunctional building.